-The vendor who meets the Section 285.525, RSI Affidavit of Work Authorization.
-Mo, definition of a business entity must complete and return the following (Name of Business Entity Authorized Representative) as st being duly sworn on my oath, affirm (Business Entity Name) is enrolled and will co with respect to employees hired after enrollmen related to contract(s) with the State of Misso ntinue to participate in the E-Verify federal work authorization program t in the program who are proposed to work in connection with the services our for the duration of the contract(s), if awarded in accordance with affirm that (Business Entity Name) does not an unauthorized alien in connection with the contracted services provided eve are true and correct.
-(The undersigned understands that false the penalties provided under Section 575.040, RSMo.)
-Authorized Representative's Signature Printed Name Title Date E-Mail Address E-Verify Company ID Number Subscribed and sworn to before me this of I am commissioned as a notary public within the Co unty of, State of, Name of COUNTY) , and my commiss Signature of Notary
+The vendor who meets the Section 285.525, RS Affidavit of Work Authorization.
+SMo, definition of a business entity must complete and return the following Comes now(Position/Title) fit (Name of Business Entity Authorized Representative) as rst being duly sworn on my oath, affirm (Business Entity Name) is enrolled and will co with respect to employees hired after enrollmer related to contract(s) with the State of Misso ontinue to participate in the E-Verify federal work authorization program at in the program who are proposed to work in connection with the services ouri for the duration of the contract(s), if awarded in accordance with a affirm that (Business Entity Name) does not an unauthorized alien in connection with the contracted services provided ove are true and correct.
+(The undersigned understands that false he penalties provided under Section 575.040, RSMo.)
+Authorized Representative's Signature Printed Name Title Date E-Mail Address E-Verify Company ID Number Subscribed and sworn to before me this of I am commissioned as a notary public within the Co ounty of, State of , and my commiss Signature of Notary